New Photo Of Lauren And Josiah Duggar Reveals No Visible Baby Bump, Or So It Seems

 Rumors of a possible first pregnancy for Lauren and Josiah Duggar have been looming ever since they wed in June.
 There hasn’t been any baby announcements just yet, despite the anticipation of another grandchild for Jim Bob and Michelle.
 That certainly hasn’t stopped fans from doing their best to spot a baby bump whenever any photos are posted.
 Now a recent snapshot of the couple has been shared and it may just be an indication as to whether they are expecting a little bundle of joy or not.

 Duggar fans are constantly commenting on social media asking if Lauren is pregnant yet.
 It’s certainly not uncommon in the Duggar family to have a honeymoon baby or shortly after they wed.
-Previous photos had people a little suspicious on whether there was a bun in the oven.
+Previous photos had people a little suspicious of whether there was a bun in the oven.
 After all, wearing a sweater and a scarf definitely reveals that they are hiding something, according to the comments on their timeline.
 But now a new picture has emerged on their joint Instagram that may be a bit more revealing.

 It is a photo of Josiah and Lauren that was posted to wish everyone a happy Thanksgiving.
-It’s a part of their new ‘memories’ album.
+It’s a part of their new “memories” album.
 Lauren is wearing a simple black dress and leaning her head on her husband’s chest as they are posing for the camera.
 Duggar fans are most likely eyeing her tummy to see if they can spy a baby bump at all.
 However, it sure doesn’t look like there is anything to see.

-Now that doesn’t mean that she for sure isn’t expecting their first child.
+Now that doesn’t mean that she isn’t expecting their first child.
 Maybe she just hasn’t grown a baby bump yet, but Lauren Duggar looks about as slim as she was on her wedding day.
 Of course, the dark color could be concealing something.

 So are Josiah Duggar and Lauren Swanson having a baby or…? https://t.co/oeu4oBd8Cf